mohammadeimon/mohammadeimon/README.md

 ## Hi there! 🙋🏻‍♀️

-I'm Mohammad, a self-taught data analyst.
+I'm Mohammad, an aspiring data analyst.

 ### ✨ About Me in 30 Secs ✨
 - 👩🏻‍💻 Recent College Graduate